BioinformaticsToolsmith/EnhancerMatcher/README.md

    input2.fasta = Includes ten sequences in fasta format, the first five are similar enhancers while the last five are non-enhancers.

 2. In the main directory run EnhancerMatcher.py
-   > EnhancerMatcher.py Test_Input/input1.fasta Test_Input/input2.fasta
+   > python EnhancerMatcher.py Test_Input/input1.fasta Test_Input/input2.fasta

    If you want to generate a CAM output for each sequence run:
-   > EnhancerMatcher.py Test_Input/input1.fasta Test_Input/input2.fasta --cam
+   > python EnhancerMatcher.py Test_Input/input1.fasta Test_Input/input2.fasta --cam

 3. Inside the Output folder will be the results and CAM models for each given sequence.